Ac65943/CSCE-482-Dianoga/README.md

 # CSCE-482-Dianoga
-Beta branch will be the branch for the backend team.
+Beta branch will be the branch for the model.

+Gamma branch will be the branch for data collection website.

-Gamma branch will be the branch for the frontend team.
+Delta branch will be the branch for the mobile application.